Wildlife Artist of the Year categories

 The Facing Extinction category invites artists to celebrate these vulnerable species, capturing their behaviour and importance in striking imagery.
 They may be gone tomorrow if we do not act today.

 The youth of today are set to inherit the heavy and complex burden of protecting our ailing planet.
-Humans have had an undeniable and indelible impact on the Earth.
-Change to the way humans live and their negative impact on the world is moving at a glacial pace.
+Humans have had an undeniable and indelible impact on the earth.
+The lifestyle changes necessary to reduce our negative impact on the planet are happening, but at a glacial pace.

 Into the Blue